flashcordon/big-history/Exploration-spatiale.md

 In February 1995, astronaut Bernard Harris became the first African American to perform a spacewalk.
 Harris dedicated his pioneering spacewalk "to all African-American achievements," the BBC reported.
 He also carried the flag of the Navajo Nation into space with him, to pay tribute to diverse cultures and highlight "their plight as the original Americans,"
-In 2019, NASA astronauts Christina Koch and Jessica Meir became the first pair of women to carry out a spacewalk together, replacing a failed power controller for the orbiting laboratory.

 Bruce McCandless made the first untethered spacewalk as he flew about 300 feet from the shuttle in the first test of the Manned Maneuvering Unit on Feb.
 7, 1984.

 La première combi spatiale a été inventée il y a plus d’un siècle, en 1918 par l’inventeur Fred Samples